EdikanBassey001/ACA-PROJECT/README.md

 NUMBER_VACCINES_TYPES_USED: Number of different vaccine types used.
 PERSONS_BOOSTER_ADD_DOSE: Number of persons who received a booster/additional dose.
 PERSONS_BOOSTER_ADD_DOSE_PER100: Number of persons who received a booster/additional dose per 100 people.
-Example Data:
-COUNTRY	ISO3	WHO_REGION	DATA_SOURCE	DATE_UPDATED	TOTAL_VACCINATIONS	PERSONS_VACCINATED_1PLUS_DOSE	TOTAL_VACCINATIONS_PER100	PERSONS_VACCINATED_1PLUS_DOSE_PER100	PERSONS_FULLY_VACCINATED	PERSONS_FULLY_VACCINATED_PER100	VACCINES_USED	FIRST_VACCINE_DATE	NUMBER_VACCINES_TYPES_USED	PERSONS_BOOSTER_ADD_DOSE	PERSONS_BOOSTER_ADD_DOSE_PER100
-Afghanistan	AFG	EMRO	REPORTING	7/10/2022	6491111	5755294	16.675	14.784	5105618	13.115	AstraZeneca - Vaxzevria, Beijing CNBG - BBIBP-CorV, ...
-2/22/2021	11	NaN	NaN
-Albania	ALB	EURO	REPORTING	6/26/2022	2906126	1326545	101.000	46.612	1248781	43.879	AstraZeneca - Vaxzevria, Gamaleya - Gam-Covid-Vac (Sputnik V)	1/13/2021	5	324545	11.404

-Usage
+**Usage**
 This dataset can be used for various analyses, including:

-Monitoring the progress of COVID-19 vaccination programs across different countries.
+1. Monitoring the progress of COVID-19 vaccination programs across different countries.
-Comparing vaccination rates between different WHO regions.
+2. Comparing vaccination rates between different WHO regions.
-Studying the effectiveness and distribution of different vaccine types.
+3. Studying the effectiveness and distribution of different vaccine types.
-Analyzing trends in booster dose administration.
+4. Analyzing trends in booster dose administration.